 August 24th and 25th

-We are happy to announce the 2nd International Plant Immunity Symposium organized by the International Research Training Group (IRTG) 2172.
+We are happy to announce the 2nd International Plant Immunity Symposium organized by the International Research Training Group (IRTG) 2172 taking place as an online symposium on August 24th and 25th 2021.
+We invite everybody who is interested in plant-pathogen interactions to join us in this online event.

-The IRTG investigates plant-microbe interactions and their impacts on plant immunity with focus on three key areas: barriers, signal transduction and metabolites.
-Although, plants react differently to the attack of discrete stress factors and environmental changes, almost all reactions come along with adaptations of signaling pathways which finally lead to proteomic and metabolomics changes.
+The IRTG investigates plant-microbe interactions and their impacts on plant immunity with the focus on three key areas: barriers, signal transduction, and metabolites.
+Although plants react differently to the attack of discrete stress factors and environmental changes, almost all reactions come along with adaptations of signaling pathways which finally lead to proteomic and metabolomics changes.
 To generate knowledge on pathways involved in defensive reactions like systemic acquired resistance, different model systems are analyzed on molecular, as well as macroscopic level.

 Confirmed invited speaker are: